Professional Development & Training

 We provide training throughout Australia for a variety of sectors, including NDIS, Non-NDIS, My Aged Care, Health NSW, psychologists, frontline workers, and anyone seeking to enhance their skills, knowledge, and understanding of how to support individuals living in cluttered environments.

-Training & Workshops available
+Courses & Workshops

 This training provides a comprehensive foundation for understanding Hoarding Disorder and Severe Domestic Squalor by exploring the underlying psychology of clutter and the beliefs individuals hold about their possessions.
 Participants will also review the DSM 5 diagnostic criteria for both conditions.